angular-patterns/ng-module-template/README.md

 # ng-module-template

-A template for building Angular applications or re-usable Angular modules that you can publisht to npm.
+A template for building Angular applications or re-usable Angular modules that you can publish to npm.
 This template is Angular5 compatible.

 ## Install